office-deskjet/blog/2018/10/02/hello_world.rst

 Hello World!
 ============

-Hello world!
 This is my first blog post.
+Here you will find various write ups on my adventures into electronics, programming, security, and other hackery.
+Until next timei, 73.

 .. author:: default